TicTac-93/FC-Clickable-Cockpits-Continued/README.md

 ## About
 This mod aims to add basic clickable functionality to all Flaming Cliffs aircraft in DCS, including FC24, with a later goal being to enhance some of it where possible.
-Basic support meaning you can trigger most keybinds by clicking an appropriate part of the cockpit, but with no added features.
+Basic support means you can trigger most keybinds by clicking an appropriate part of the cockpit, but with no added features.
+PDFs showing clickable points for each aircraft are in the **FC-Clickable-Cockpits-Continued\Doc** folder, and try to be as accurate to the real aircraft as possible.
 All aircraft and their level of support are listed below:

 - **A-10A:**  Basic
 - **F-5E:**  Basic